 The €7.2bn deposit was later accounted for in Anglo’s preliminary results on December 3, 2008 as part of Anglo’s customer deposits figure.
 The prosecution alleged the entire objective of the scheme was to mislead anybody reading Anglo’s accounts by artificially inflating the customer deposits number from €44bn to €51bn, a difference of 16%.

 Lawyers for the Anglo accused had argued that their clients believed that the deposits were real deposits and were accounted for correctly on Anglo’s balance sheet and so no fraud was carried out.

-“They take a vast amount of time and trouble and they amount to one large candy floss whose only conceivable purpose is to bolster up and artificially inflate the Anglo customer deposit.
-That is manifestly dishonest and was done with dishonest intent,” Paul O'Higgins SC told the jury.
+Paul O’Higgins SC for the prosecution told the jury: “They take a vast amount of time and trouble and they amount to one large candy floss whose only conceivable purpose is to bolster up and artificially inflate the Anglo customer deposit.
+That is manifestly dishonest and was done with dishonest intent.”

 Lawyers defending the former ILP executives argued that their clients had no control over how Anglo would account for the deposits and had no intention to mislead the public.

-The prosecution argued that it was inconceivable that high level banking professionals, who were trained accountants and in the business of supervising the financial industry and doing deals, wouldn't have known “full well what Anglo were doing”.
+Prosecution argued it was inconceivable that high level bankers, wouldn’t have known “full well what Anglo were doing”.

 Una Ní Raifeartaigh SC told the jurors: “These are experienced bankers.
 Do you find it reasonably credible, that they did this deal, thinking Anglo was doing it as an exercise in futility?”